 - Timepieces and Jewelry

-Top management from Kering corporate together with top management from the Kering brands will share with the Certificate participants their vision and experience in luxury management across a wide range of business functions.
-This seminar series allows participants to gain a holistic understanding of all that it takes to lead a luxury brand to excellence.
+Top management from both Kering corporate and the Kering brands share their vision and experience in luxury management with Certificate participants.
+This seminar series allows participants to gain a holistic understanding of what it takes to lead a luxury brand to excellence.

 Topics may include: